 We had a whole week off from all commitments except our cabin reservations at Tims Ford Lake.
-That was just two nights, though, because the rest of the time we had excitedly committed to finishing our kitchen, bathroom #2, and laundry room.
+That was just two nights, though, because the rest of the time, we had excitedly committed to finishing our kitchen, bathroom #2, and laundry room.
 Once we got back from our tiny vacation, though, things did not go as planned.

-The first problem was that we had ordered the kitchen backsplash tile back in August, before we knew we were ripping out the kitchen.
+The first problem was that we had ordered the kitchen backsplash tile back in August before we knew we were ripping out the kitchen.
 At the time, we were going to use our existing cabinets, paint them, and turn the uppers into open shelves.
 The only thing we were planning to buy was the tile backsplash.
 I chose an interesting off-white midcentury tile with rough edges that mimicked those long, skinny (and often white) midcentury bricks.
 It was expensive but more interesting than any of the trendy options I saw, and since my old kitchen had no specific style anyway (especially without the upper cabinet doors), I was really free to pick whatever I enjoyed looking at.

-But once they started stacking up I started seeing what I had liked about it originally: awesome midcentury retro!
+But once they started stacking up, I started seeing what I had liked about it originally: awesome midcentury retro!
 Which was a total mismatch with my raised-panel cabinet doors that had come from ReStore!
 I studied it to see if there was any way around telling Dave that our time, work, and money were lost and to quit while he was ahead.
 Then I realized that nothing good has ever come from trying to like something just because it’s inconvenient to stop.
 That has always resulted in lots more time and money wasted.

-Here’s how it was going:
+Here’s how it went

 The first place we “shopped” was our boxes of tile in the garage that we had found at ReStore and had planned to use somehow in our master bath.
-We had two boxes of marble subway tiles, lots of sheets of marble basketweave mosaic tiles, and several large squares of soapstone.
+We had two boxes of marble subway tiles, many sheets of marble basketweave mosaic tiles, and several large squares of soapstone.
 The basketweave looked too trendy and bathroom-esque, so we went with the marble subway tiles.
 We laid a few against the wall in the kitchen and loved them immediately.

-It took an hour to cut the large tiles down to size, and since the subway tiles now came from four different sources (two different kinds from ReStore; one kind from The Tile Shop; one kind made from cutting down 16″ squares), they weren’t all exactly the same size.
-But, here’s how it started looking:
+It took an hour to cut the large tiles down to size, and since the subway tiles now came from four different sources (two different kinds from ReStore, one kind from The Tile Shop, one kind made from cutting down 16″ squares), they weren’t all exactly the same size.
+But here’s how it started looking:

 But for us, I like the mix for a couple of reasons.
-For one, trends change and I want to still like my backsplash when people start liking warmer colors again, and two: we have soft matte brass knobs on the upper cabinets (you can see them in the picture above but may not be able to tell what they are).
+For one, trends change, and I still want to like my backsplash when people start liking warmer colors again and two: we have soft matte brass knobs on the upper cabinets (you can see them in the picture above but may not be able to tell what they are).

 We also needed to choose if the little bump-out above the stove that Dave built as a shelf for oils would have a different tile in it.
-I tend to not like the idea of a square of accent tile above the stove because it’s really just a major decoration that you can’t change (and possibility of future change without major expense is important to me).
+I tend not to like the idea of a square of accent tile above the stove because it’s really just a major decoration that you can’t change (and the possibility of future change without major expense is important to me).